 - Get a flu shot.
 Be aware that flu vaccines may take up to two weeks to be effective, so be inoculated well before the holiday parties begin.

 - Be careful of high-touch hot zones.
 Some surfaces (kitchen counters, doorknobs, bathroom faucets, etc.) are touched by lots of people.
 Flu viruses can survive on hard surfaces for days, some bacteria for weeks!
 If you are hosting an event, clean hard surfaces thoroughly with a disinfectant cleaner.
 If you are attending an event, be aware of what you touch and practice hand hygiene.

 - Avoid close encounters.
 Flu pathogens can be spread by airborne water droplets.
 A flu-carrier in close proximity can make you ill.
 Keep your distance.
 If you are sneezing and coughing, consider staying home.
 If you sneeze or cough while attending an event, use “cough etiquette” – cover your mouth and nose, and use disposable tissues that you throw away immediately.

 - Toys and games are not always fun.
-Toys can be teaming with pathogens if handled by people who are ill.
+Toys can be teamed with pathogens if handled by people who are ill.
 Hand hygiene is essential if you or your kids are passing around toys, games or gift items.

 Be aware of these seven hygiene tips and you’ll likely have a much happier, healthier holiday season.